-We started small 40 years ago and, in spite of our growth to over 200 staff, we continue to be committed to social and humanistic values in our work.
-We are proud to have won the RIBA Stirling Prize for Accordia, a scheme which is widely regarded as setting a new benchmark for housing in the UK.
+We started small 40 years ago and have grown to over 200 staff.
+We continue to be committed to social and humanistic values in our work and are proud to have won the RIBA Stirling Prize for Accordia, a scheme which is widely regarded as setting a new benchmark for housing in the UK.

 From large-scale urban design to the all-important incidental spaces in our buildings, architecture can have a positive impact on society and humanity.
 We create buildings and spaces that develop our culture and enhance our communities.
 It’s also a way of life for us and gives us a platform from which to engage in wider political issues from a cycling culture to a stance on creative education and an approach to heritage in the built environment.

 Our priority is helping clients make great architecture that serves their particular needs and responds in a vital way to its context.
 In order to do this, we invest in a wide programme of research which enables us to be inventive and to find new, unexpected solutions as well as learning from projects in use.

 We work in collaboration with like-minded consultants and we have global connections with organisations and charities that enable us to share our skills and test evolving knowledge about sustainable conservation and design.

 Since our inception, we have pioneered designs that have a light touch on the planet, low in carbon and energy-use: a new minimalism that helps us and our clients to mitigate the impact of climate change.
 While low-energy design is no longer radical, it is more important than ever.
 Our interest in reducing both embodied energy and whole lifecycle energy consumption, and our commitment to the wider social aspects of sustainability still mark us out as leaders in environmental design.